-Daniel F. Gottlieb counsels a wide range of health care industry clients, including health care providers, health plans, health information technology (IT) vendors and life sciences companies.
-He represents these entities on health IT acquisitions, privacy and data protection, reimbursement, fraud and abuse, and other health care regulatory and transactional matters.
-Daniel is a co-leader of the Firm’s Global Privacy and Cybersecurity Practice.
+Daniel F. Gottlieb counsels a wide range of healthcare industry clients, including healthcare providers, health plans, health information technology vendors and life sciences companies.
+He is sought out for his legal knowledge on a number of issues including data protection, health software licensing and other IT transactions, and reimbursement, fraud and abuse, and information blocking matters.

-Daniel advises health care industry clients in all aspects of software licenses and other agreements for the acquisition electronic health record (EHR) systems, enterprise resource planning systems, enterprise data warehouses and other mission critical health IT.
-He negotiates hosting, cloud computing, maintenance and other IT service agreements.
-Daniel is rated #18 in the 50 Top Healthcare IT Experts from Health Data Management.
+He advises healthcare clients on all aspects of software licenses and other agreements for the acquisition of electronic health record (EHR) systems, enterprise data warehouses and other mission critical health IT and health content.
+He drafts and negotiates hosting, cloud computing, IT service agreements, as well as license agreements for de-identified health information and other health content.

-Represented numerous health systems in the acquisition of electronic health record systems, enterprise data warehouses and related services from leading health IT vendors
+Represented numerous hospital systems and other healthcare providers in the acquisition of electronic health record systems, enterprise data warehouses and related services from leading health IT vendors.

-Advised numerous health care providers, health plans and health IT vendors on all aspects of responding to security breaches, including internal investigations, drafting breach notification letters to comply with HIPAA and state law requirements, drafting breach reports to federal and state regulators, developing corrective action plans, defending federal and state investigations and defending subsequent consumer class action litigation
+Advised healthcare providers, health plans and health IT vendors on all aspects of responding to security breaches, including internal investigations, drafting breach notification letters, drafting breach reports to federal and state regulators, developing corrective action plans, as well as defending against federal and state investigations and subsequent consumer class action litigation.

 Served as Medicare reimbursement counsel in defense of whistleblower actions under the False Claims Act alleging Medicare billing, Stark Law and Anti-Kickback Statute violations.

 Represented hospitals and physician practices undergoing audits of meaningful use attestations under the Medicare EHR Incentive Program.